TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Experiments

-\paragraph{Datasets} We train the attacker LLM on AdvBench~\cite{zou2023universaltransferableadversarialattacks}, consisting of 520 diverse harmful targets.
-For evaluation, we adopt three widely used benchmarks: HarmBench~\cite{HarmBench}, StrongREJECT~\cite{STRONGREJECT}, and JailbreakBench~\cite{chao2024jailbreakbench}.
-Following~\citet{ren2024derail}, we evaluate on the HarmBench standard subset, which comprises 200 representative harmful targets.
-StrongREJECT contains 313 harmful targets from multiple public sources; after removing targets overlapping with AdvBench, we retain 288 unique targets, denoted as StrongREJECT$^\dagger$.
-JailbreakBench contains 100 adversarial targets; after filtering out overlaps with HarmBench and AdvBench, 55 original targets remain, denoted as JailbreakBench$^\dagger$.
+\paragraph{Datasets} In training, we train the attacker LLM on AdvBench~\cite{zou2023universaltransferableadversarialattacks} of 520 diverse harmful prompts.
+In evaluation, we adopt three widely used benchmarks: HarmBench~\cite{HarmBench}, StrongREJECT~\cite{STRONGREJECT}, and JailbreakBench~\cite{chao2024jailbreakbench}.
+Following~\citet{ren2024derail}, we evaluate on the HarmBench standard subset, which comprises 200 representative harmful prompts.
+StrongREJECT contains 313 harmful prompts from multiple public sources; after removing prompts overlapping with AdvBench, we retain 288 unique prompts, denoted as StrongREJECT$^\dagger$.
+JailbreakBench contains 100 original harmful prompts; after filtering out overlaps with HarmBench and AdvBench, 55 prompts remain, denoted as JailbreakBench$^\dagger$.

-\paragraph{Evaluation} We employ the HarmBench classifier~\cite{HarmBench} as the judge LLM to evaluate whether a response is harmful.
-This classifier is fine-tuned from Llama-2-13B-Chat~\cite{touvron2023llama2openfoundation} and achieves a performance comparable to GPT-4 for gauging robustness~\cite{HarmBench}.
-A response is considered harmful if its predicted harmfulness score exceeds 0.9, and we report the Attack Success Rate (ASR, \%)\footnote{By default we report ASR@3, where an attack is counted as successful if at least one of three attempts yields a harmful response, unless otherwise specified.}, defined as the rate of harmful targets that elicit harmful responses.
-We evaluate the reliability of the selected judge LLM in Appendix~\ref{appendix:supplementary_analyses}.
+\paragraph{Evaluation} We employ the HarmBench classifier~\cite{HarmBench} as the judge model to evaluate whether a response is harmful.
+This classifier is fine-tuned on Llama-2-13B-Chat~\cite{touvron2023llama2openfoundation} and achieves a performance comparable to GPT-4~\cite{HarmBench}.
+A response is considered harmful if its predicted harmfulness score exceeds 0.9, and we report the Attack Success Rate (ASR, \%)\footnote{By default we report ASR@3, where an attack is counted as successful if at least one of three attempts yields a harmful response, unless otherwise specified.}, defined as the proportion of harmful responses generated in response to original harmful prompts.
+We evaluate the reliability of the selected judge model in Appendix~\ref{appendix:reliability_of_judger}.